Generalized Distribution Prediction for Asset Returns

 \subsection{Model Architecture}

-To model the distribution of future log returns, we aim to predict the quantiles \( \vec{\tau} \) of the return distribution over the prediction horizon.
-Utilizing kernel density estimation these can later be converted into distributions.
+To model the distribution of log returns, our objective is to estimate the quantiles \( \vec{\tau} \) of the log return distribution over the estimation horizon.
+Utilizing density estimation, these can later be converted into distributions.
 The quantile vector is defined as